 If a toilet tank is ever allowed to dry out, the rubber parts with in the tank will most likely need to be replaced before the toilet could be used.
 The rubber parts will sometimes loose their flexibility and become rigid if allowed to dry out.
 This can happen if a home's water supply is turned off and the tank is allowed to empty, often times this is the case when a home is left vacant for some time.

-If you are uncertain of the type of flapper your toilet requires, we strongly recommend you contact the manufacturer of your toilet or perhaps consult with a local plumber for their advice.
+If you are uncertain of the type of flapper your toilet requires, you can try searching our site for your toilet model - we offer parts diagrams for many popular brands like American Standard, Eljer, Gerber, Kohler, Toto, and more.
+If you don't find what you're looking for on our site, we strongly recommend you contact the manufacturer of your toilet or perhaps consult with a local plumber for their advice.
 They will be able to determine which parts are needed for your particular project.

 Please note the information provided here is intended to give a basic knowledge of plumbing related repairs.
 This information is general, and may not suit all applications.
 If you are at all unsure of your abilities to complete one of these projects, please consult a professional.
 Always check with local code regulations and the proper authorities before begining a project.